rneuhausler/coralModel-analyses/README.md

 ![](images/exampleOutput/timeseries.png)

-This plot was generated running the file `coralModelTest.py`, which uses classes defined in `coralModel.py`.
+These plots were generated running the file `coralModelTest.py`, which uses classes defined in `coralModel.py`.
 Both of these files are found in this respository under "scripts"

 ### Model Structure